rhyannonjoy/api-docs-glossary/docs/quick-reference.md

 Moving the changes from one branch to another branch

+### Merge commit

+Integrates changes from a feature branch with updates that occurred in the original branch after branching

 ### Merge conflict

-2 commits have changes in the same file, blocking merging, requires manual resolution
+Two commits have changes in the same file, blocking merging, requires manual resolution

-### Merge commit

-Combines changes in 1 branch with the changes that took place in the original branch after

 ## N